hardingnj/INDA_h3bionet/Instructions.md

 - what about missing values?
 How shall we compare a missing value to a non missing value?
 - create a distance matrix using the `matrix` function.
 It should have rows and columns equal to the number of samples.
 Each cell [row i, column j] will contain the distance between sample i and sample j.
 What will the values be of the diagonal?
 - create a loop that fills in each value of your distance matrix.
+- What is the average distance between Gambian samples and Malwian samples?